 You may have heard of geothermal heating and cooling.
 Some geothermal units use an air source method, while others use a ground source method.
 But which one is better?
 Each one has its own unique pros and cons, but one boasts a few more benefits than the other.

 Ground source heating and cooling offers a wide variety of benefits compared to other HVAC options.
 If you’re interested in geothermal in Hillsboro, give our team a call.
 You can keep reading to learn more about how geothermal heating works and the benefits of this particular type of system.
+Discover why fall 2023 is the perfect time to purchase a heat pump for efficient heating and cooling solutions.

 How Ground Source Heat Works